 Focus Intention: What seed are you tending?
 What roots are you nourishing?
 Bring your attention back to the earth.
 Start with a strong foundation from the ground up.
 Go inside, inhale nourishment.
 On your exhale; let the tension go and dissolve into the earth, let go everything you are ready to let go.

-• Inhale, cow exhale, Downward Dog 3 X
+- Inhale, cow exhale, Downward Dog 3 times.

-• Wide leg Downward Dog/ adho mukha shvanasana, 5 breaths
+- Wide leg Downward Dog/ adho mukha shvanasana, hold for 5 breaths.

-• Inhale, chair pose, reach arms up, exhale reach arms back palms up 3 X
+- Inhale, chair pose, reach arms up, exhale reach arms back palms up

 Classic Sun Salutation